bbauska/zombiePolitics/README.md

-forces-including an unfettered free-market ideology, a dehumanizing economic system, the rise of the racially skewed punishing state, and the attack on public and higher education-that have come together to pose a threat to young people and that are so extreme that they can be accurately described as a “war on youth.”
+forces-including an unfettered free-market ideology, a dehumanizing economic system, the rise of the racially skewed punishing state, and the attack on public and higher education-that have come together to pose a threat to young people and that are so extreme that they can be accurately described as a "war on youth."</p>

-Yet, in spite of such manufactured public indifference, it is imperative that edu­ cators, parents, and other concerned Americans do everything they can to make vis­ ible those forces responsible for the dire state of today's youth.
+<p>Yet, in spite of such manufactured public indifference, it is imperative that edu­
+cators, parents, and other concerned Americans do everything they can to make vis­ ible those forces responsible for the dire state of today's youth.
 Clearly, such an intervention must arise from the belief that individual and collective resistance is